-2. Medicare Part B deductible
+2. Medicare Part B premium

 Medicare Part B covers services such as doctor visits and preventive care.
 But the cost of the standard Medicare Part B premium has more than tripled in the past two decades, rising from $45.50 a month to $144.60 a month, an increase of 218%.

 The standard Part B premium applies to individuals who earn up to $87,000 and married couples who earn up to $174,000 and file a joint federal tax return.
 Seniors with higher incomes pay higher Part B premiums — currently, anywhere from $202.40 to $491.60 per month, depending on their income.